zhuchini/100-days-of-code/log.md

 **Today's Progress**: Completed Intermediate Algorithm Scripting early in the morning.

 **Thoughts**: I will review and re-do the challenges if possible this weekend.

+### Day 18: June 27

+**Today's Progress**: Completed JavaScript Algorithms and Data Structures from FreeCodeCamp!

+**Thoughts**: I feel accomplished, but I need to go back re-do the challenges because they were the hardest I've ever done.